lzhchn0/KubeAI/README.md

 # KubeAI

-Rewrite first, Debug second is our working guideline.
+Never debug, Always rewrite is our working guideline.

+To build tools for Intelligent automation.